best-practicers/reviews/reviews/weiWard/Natspec.md

 * L67 - function burn does not have an associated NatSpec comment
 * L71 - function mintTo does not have an associated NatSpec comment
 * L81 - function pause does not have an associated NatSpec comment
-* L82 - function recoverERC20 does not have an associated NatSpec comment
+* L85 - function recoverERC20 does not have an associated NatSpec comment
 * L94 - function setMinter does not have an associated NatSpec comment
 * L99 - function unpause does not have an associated NatSpec comment
 * L105 - function minter does not have an associated NatSpec comment
 * L109 - function name does not have an associated NatSpec comment
-* L113 - Comment exists on function symbol, but could make better use of tags
+* L113 - function symbol could use `@inheritdoc`

 ##### `ETHtx/`